Sanctuary of YUM: Exotic Orchards & Wellness Programs. Bonsall, California.

 Abstract landscape design breaks free from traditional symmetry and rigid geometry.
 Instead of identical hedges, mirrored axes, or a central focal point, the design embraces curvilinear lines, contrasts, asymmetry, and layered textures.
 A tall hedge may balance a short one; a curved pathway may guide the eye toward unexpected plant groupings.
 Every space tells its own story.

-This approach creates a garden that feels alive, fluid, and dynamic—more like a forest or meadow than a structured parterre.
+This approach creates a garden that feels alive, fluid, and dynamic - more like a forest or meadow than a structured parterre.
 Plants are not lined up in rigid rows but arranged in natural rhythms, with intentional randomness that mimics the patterns of wild landscapes.

-Lounge Area Under the Pool with Glass
+Lounge Area Under the Pool with Glass, Architectural visualization

-Abstract Garden Elements in Del Mar
+Modern Garden Design Elements in Del Mar, California

-Curved paths and fluid geometry that invite movement and discovery.
+Curved paths and fluid geometry that invite movement and discovery;

-Asymmetry and contrast—each corner is distinct, offering new perspectives rather than uniformity.
+Asymmetry and contrast-each corner is distinct, offering new perspectives rather than uniformity;

-Planting palettes with Mediterranean and native species, resilient in Del Mar’s coastal climate, reducing water use and supporting pollinators.
+Planting palettes with Mediterranean and native species, resilient in Del Mar’s coastal climate, reducing water use and supporting pollinators;

-Play of textures and colors, from ornamental grasses to bold architectural shrubs, creating depth and visual rhythm.
+Play of textures and colors, from ornamental grasses to bold architectural shrubs, creating depth and visual rhythm;

 Outdoor living zones, designed for relaxation, gatherings, and the enjoyment of sea breezes.